 Intellectual Property (IP) is a broad framework of rights in law that protects ‘‘creations of the mind’’.
 Basically, anything created by humans that is considered an artistic, cultural, or scientific creation has value and is considered Intellectual Property.
 There are four types of Intellectual Property: patents, trademarks, copyright, and registered design.
 Intellectual Property can get pretty technical and complicated so we recommend that you get the help of an entertainment lawyer when setting up your artist project.

 MAPL: Music, artist, production, lyrics

-MAPL is an acronym for Music, Artist, Performance and Lyrics, a system used to determine whether a piece of music qualifies as Canadian Content.
-The system was designed to boost exposure of Canadian artists and must fulfil at least two of these conditions:
+MAPL is an acronym for Music, Artist, Performance, and Lyrics, a system used to determine whether a piece of music qualifies as Canadian Content.
+The system was designed to boost the exposure of Canadian artists and must fulfill at least two of these conditions:

 PPD: Published Price to Dealer

 The Published Price to Dealer (PPD) is the wholesale unit price of recorded work.
 It’s often used in a major label’s contract with an artist as a basic figure for defining the artist’s royalty shares.
 An artist’s royalty is a percentage of the PPD, with new artists usually receiving 10-15% of the PPD, mid-level artists getting 16-18% of PPD, and superstar artists receiving 19-20% of PPD.

 Are you an independent artist?
 You can find out more about our free music distribution service that lets you keep 100% of your royalties here.